 Newsday has a copy of the letter from the Ministry of Lands dated March 12, 2019, directed to headman Zengeni.

 The letter gave the villagers seven days to vacate Zengeni Farm claiming they were violating the Gazetted Land Act.

 Mutasa is a district in the province of Manicaland.
 According to the 2012 census, it has a population of about 168,000.
 Read More About Mutasa District

 Penhalonga is rural mining town in Mutasa District in the province of Manicaland.
 It is located about 18 km north of Mutare.
-Mutasa District has a population of about 168,000 according to the 2012 census.
-The town is in a valley, where 3 rivers meet;...
+The town is the residential and commercial centre for the mine and the surrounding area of forestry, dairy and mixed farming.
+Originally the...
 Read More About Penhalonga

 The Honde Valley extends from the eastern border of Zimbabwe into Mozambique.
-The valley is formed as part of the Eastern Highlands mountain range.
-The valley is about 130 kilometres (81 miles) from Mutare, or 110 kilometres (68 miles) from Nyanga. and the Nyanga National...
+The valley is part of the Eastern Highlands mountain range.
+The valley is about 130 kilometres (81 miles) from Mutare, or 110 kilometres (68 miles) from Nyanga. and the Nyanga National Park forms...
 Read More About Honde Valley